sdss/python_template/docs/sphinx/index.rst

 The template includes a basic setup for `Travis CI <https://travis-ci.org/>`_ and `Coveralls <https://coveralls.io/>`_.
 The configuration is defined in the `.travis.yml <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/.travis.yml>`_ and `.coveragerc <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/.coveragerc>`_ files.

-Once you have created the GitHub repository for the product, you can go to your `Travis CI <https://travis-ci.org>`_ account and click on ``Add a new repository``.
+Once you have created the GitHub repository for the product, you can go to your `Travis CI <https://travis-ci.org>`_ account (create one if you don't have it) and click on ``Add a new repository``.
 Then search for the new product and flip the switch to initiate the integration.
-You can do the same thing for `Coveralls <https://coveralls.io/>`_.
+You can do the same for `Coveralls <https://coveralls.io/>`_.
 Each new push to the repository will trigger a Travis run that, if successful, will update the coverage report.

-**[Is this correct?
-Add more details]**

 .. _invoke: